Log Home Landscape Ideas: Quick Tips Before You Start Landscaping!

 • Landscaping too close to the house invites insects and other critters too close to your logs where they can wreak havoc.

 Consider also the type of trees and shrubs you are planting.
+For example:

-• You especially don’t want to grow any creeping plants like ivy on your logs, as that can lead to mold damage
+• You especially don’t want to grow any creeping plants like ivy on your logs, as that can lead to mold damage.

 After the perimeter of your log home is free of trees, bushes and other plantings which could compromise your logs and roof, then you are ready to landscape!